Xerxemi/auto-MBW-rt/README.md

 # auto-MBW-rt extension by 6DammK9 (1.7.0 Tested)

 - *Only tested in Winodws a.k.a my machine.* I'm not [gradio](https://www.gradio.app/) / [webUI](https://github.com/AUTOMATIC1111/stable-diffusion-webui) expert therefore do not expect any auto / e2e solutions.
+Also I do not gruntee to have any decent test coverage.

+- Currently SD1 and SD2 are tested.
+SDXL is not tested. *BTW you cannot merge different UNET architecture.
+Check out model versions first.*

 - **NO SUPPORT FOR aki / "秋葉" build.**

-- Also I do not gruntee to have any decent test coverage.
-Check out [this extension](https://github.com/s1dlx/sd-webui-bayesian-merger) which is doing what I'm aiming for (but it doesn't include ImageReward, and code is older).
+- Check out [sd-webui-bayesian-merger](https://github.com/s1dlx/sd-webui-bayesian-merger) (along with [merger base code "meh"](https://github.com/s1dlx/meh)) which is doing what I'm aiming for, but it doesn't include ImageReward. [ljleb's fork is currently in active developement, and has a nice guide.](https://github.com/ljleb/sd-webui-bayesian-merger) [Nah the original 'sdweb-auto-MBW' is not brute force search, but a strange 'binary search', which is not effective or efficient.](https://github.com/Xerxemi/sdweb-auto-MBW/blob/master/scripts/mbw/auto_mbw.py)

-- See [my own findings in AutoMBW.](https://github.com/6DammK9/nai-anime-pure-negative-prompt/blob/main/ch01/autombw.md).
-Contents will not overlap.
+- See [my own findings in AutoMBW.](https://github.com/6DammK9/nai-anime-pure-negative-prompt/blob/main/ch01/autombw.md) [Now published to CivitAI also.](https://civitai.com/articles/3409/diagram-of-unet-and-exotic-merging-methods) Contents will not overlap.

+- Feel free to discuss in [this original thread](https://github.com/Xerxemi/auto-MBW-rt/issues/3), *or catch me in Discord / Telegram.*

+## Observed hardware requirements

+- Around 33.4GB of system RAM.
+Counted casually (loads of applications opened), will drop to 26.4GB after first iterlation.
+It is considered that model must be created in system RAM first, then *move* to GPU's VRAM.

+- `conda` ([miniconda](https://docs.conda.io/projects/miniconda/en/latest/)) for dependency, even A1111 has its own `venv`.

 ## Install prerequisites